nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 * `--library-cutoff` - If --remove-rare, a numerical threshold for filtering samples based on library sizes.
                        Samples with library sizes less than lib_cut will be excluded in the analysis.
 Default is 100. if you do not want to discard any sample then set to 0.
-* `--cpus ` - Specifies the number of cpus to use for parallel processing.
+* `--cpus ` - specifies the number of cpus to use for parallel processing.

 Type `Rscript pairwise_ancombc1.R --help` at the commandline for a full list of available parameters